JazzyBiscuit88/codecademy-mysterious-organism/README.md

 ### Step Five
 >P. aequor have a likelier chance of survival if their DNA is made up of at least 60% 'C' or 'G' bases.

-I>n the returned object of pAequorFactory(), add another method .willLikelySurvive().
+>In the returned object of pAequorFactory(), add another method .willLikelySurvive().

 >*.willLikelySurvive()* returns true if the object’s .dna array contains at least 60% 'C' or 'G' bases.
 Otherwise, .willLikelySurvive() returns false.